Lingning927/mBoost/README.md

 ```

 ## Using mBoost
 Determine whether the model structure can be improved.
-If \( p_s < 0.05 \), we need to use more complex model.
+If $ p_s < 0.05 $, we need to use more complex model.
+Here are two examples for continuous and binary phenotypes.
 ```r
 library("mBoost")